cs-sst/cs-sst.github.io/formalhci.md

 permalink: /faculty/cerone/formalhci
 ---

-<p><strong>Software/system</strong> verification aims to assure that a software application or a computer system
+<p><strong>Software/system verification</strong> aims to assure that a software application or a computer system
 fully satisfies all the expected requirements.</p>
 <p><strong>Formal verification</strong> uses mathematical techniques and tools to achieve such a goal in a very rigorous way,
 by formalizing the requirements as properties expressed in some logic formalism anc checking whether